-At the commencement of this rule change, the AEMC published a consultation paper outlining issues raised by the request.
-In the consultation paper, it was noted that the potential removal of the graduated deviation parameters would inadvertently result in the removal of the only reference in the NGR that governs how deviation charges and deviation payments are calculated.
-If rule 462 was to be deleted, as proposed by AEMO, then the NGR would simply provide that deviation payments and deviation charges are to be determined by AEMO for each gas day in accordance with the Procedures.
+At the commencement of the rule change process, the AEMC published a consultation paper outlining issues raised by the request.
+In the consultation paper, it was noted that the potential removal of the graduated deviation parameters would inadvertently result in the removal of the only reference in the NGR that governed how deviation charges and deviation payments were calculated.
+If rule 462 were to be deleted, as proposed by AEMO, the NGR would simply provide that deviation payments and deviation charges are to be determined by AEMO for each gas day in accordance with the Procedures.

 Given that the deviation pricing framework is an important aspect of the market's design, the AEMC proposed including a set of principles in the NGR to guide AEMO in the development of deviation charges and deviation payments.
-This approach was considered appropriate as the content of any Procedure change will only be determined after a separate Procedure change process.
+This approach was considered appropriate as the content of any Procedure change would only be determined after a separate Procedures change process.

-On that basis, a set of principles were included for consultation (as outlined earlier in Box 3.1).
+On that basis, a set of principles were included for consultation (as outlined earlier in section 3.2).

-AEMC, STTM deviation and the settlement surplus and shortfall, consultation paper, 8 November 2012.
+52 AEMC, STTM deviation and the settlement surplus and shortfall, consultation paper, November 2012.

-6.3 Stakeholder views
+6.3 Stakeholder views - consultation paper